 The Elastolin composition figures that are best-known to contemporary collectors are probably the military figures and a similar line of figures representing the paramilitary organizations of the Nazi party.
 A series of 'personality figures' from the Third Reich era (1933-1945) are also popular with collectors.
 Many of the latter are also expensive...

-What's your 'Elastolin' worth?
-Here are some recently sold items (USA):
+What's your Elastolin worth in 2021?
+Here are some recently sold items.

 |Elastolin Rare British Army Flag Bearer Pre War 70mm||09/2021||$69.95|

 |Elastolin Germany Cowboys Galloping Horse Figure Toy C3||09/2021||$21.60|

 |See all sold items on eBay for more prices||10/2021||$-.--|